benofbrown/darksouls/DSIII_Low_Death.md

 - Get the *Alluring Skulls*, *Homeward Bones* and talk to *Yoel of Londor* until he disappears.
 - Get *Loretta's Bone*, then grab the *Estus Shard* behind the evangelist, run to the left and grab the *Titanite Shard*.
 Now run by the cliff edge and go over the bridge.
 - Grab the soul item in the stables after killing the mobs.
 Kill the thief that drops down (should take three hits) and open the door.
 - Bait the firebomb throwers in to blowing up the barrels, then drop down.
-Rest at the *Cliff Underside* bonfire, then backtrack and kill the mobs down there before grabbing the *Titanite Shard* by the last one of them.
-By resting at the bonfire first you gain an advantage as the mobs aren't aggroed, and also don't have to wait as long for the mobs to disperse in the next step.
+Rest at the *Cliff Underside* bonfire, backtrack and kill the mobs down there before grabbing the *Titanite Shard* by the last one of them.
+Warp back to *Firelink Shrine*.
+- Talk to the handmaiden, and sell all the soul items, *Embers* and weapons/shields you're not using.
+Buy a *Dagger* and a *Torch*.
+- Talk to Andre, upgrade the *Sellsword Twinblades* to +2.
+Give him both *Estus Shards* you have.
+- Talk to Greirat, and give him *Loretta's Bone*.
+- Talk to the Firekeeper, and level Vigour more.
+- Warp back to *Cliff Underside*.
 - **[Potential Danger]** Go around towards the small bridge, and wait for the mobs to disperse.
 Run across it, and dodge the pot throwers.
 Keep running until you bump in to *Siegward of Catarina*. **Make sure you talk to Siegward!**
-- Send the lift down, then take it up and make friends with the giant, before going back down, then sending it up, and taking it down to the bottom.
+- Send the lift down, then take it up and make friends with the giant and grabbing the soul item up there, before going back down, then sending it up, and taking it down to the bottom.
 - Run past the Outrider Knight, open the door and rest at the *Road of Sacrifices* bonfire.

 ### Road of Sacrifices